The Parliamentary Battle over Amending the Constitution

 By The Irrawaddy 18 March 2019

-As Parliament is now in recess, we take this opportunity to round up a collection of our recent stories, including opinions and interviews, about the parliamentary conflict between the NLD, the military and the USDP; opponents’ warnings against charter reform; views on how much reform is possible and the progress being made; and a breakdown of articles the NLD will likely target for amendment.
+With the Union Parliament’s Charter Amendment Committee ready to submit its report on possible amendments to the Constitution on the third week of July, we take this opportunity to round up a collection of our recent stories, including opinions and interviews, about the parliamentary conflict between the NLD, the military and the USDP; opponents’ warnings against charter reform; views on how much reform is possible and the progress being made; and a breakdown of articles the NLD will likely target for amendment.

 Editorials & Commentaries